lmahaffey/Simple-Weather-App/README.md

 The API provider: http://www.OpenWeatherMap.org

-Grab your persion API Key for OpenWeatherMap and place it into config-default.js.
-Then, rename the file to simply "config.js"
+Grab your personal API Key for OpenWeatherMap and place it into config-default.js.
+Then, rename the file to simply "config.js".

 ## Live demo
 [Javascript Weather App](https://bhaskar-maity.github.io/Javascript-weather-app/)